 Since 1992, NCH has sponsored National Homeless and Low-Income Voter Registration Week, and in 2004 launched a campaign to register thousands of people, experiencing homelessness, to vote before the November elections.
 This year we would like to have all fifty states registered.

-- Read the Voter Registration manual to learn how to get involved!
+- See our Voter Registration Toolkit to learn how to get involved!

 - Learn how your organization can register voters and what ID requirements currently apply in your state.